siliconwitchery/s1-thermal-camera-demo/README.md

 ``` bash
 cp .vscode/tasks_template.jsonc .vscode/tasks.json
 ```
 and run the corresponding tasks from VSCode.
+Make sure the path variables point to the right install locations for your machine.

 ### Build FPGA binary: